learnitguide/kubernetes-and-ansible/README.md

    git clone https://github.com/learnitguide/kubernetes-and-ansible.git

+   once it is cloned, get into the directory

+   cd kubernetes-and-ansible/centos

-6. Make your host entry in file "hosts" available in "centos" directory.
+6. There is a file "hosts" available in "centos" directory, Just make your entries of your all kubernetes nodes.
 7. Provide your server details in "env_variables" available in "centos" directory.
-8. Deploy the ssh key from master node to other nodes for password less authentication.
+8. Optional: Deploy the ssh key from master node to other nodes for password less authentication.
+This is optional, it is required only if you want password less authentication else use --ask-pass while running the playbooks to enter the password of servers manually.

    ssh-keygen